Courts of Justice - Criminal Subcommittee Agenda

 |

 Summary: A BILL to amend and reenact § 18.2-67.7 of the Code of Virginia, relating to admission of evidence; evidentiary hearing; excluded persons.
-Subcommittee recommends laying on the table (10-Y 0-N)Yeas (10): Watts, Delaney, Hernandez, Cousins, Callsen, Mehta, Schmidt, Williams, Davis, Whittle Subcommittee recommends striking from the docket (10-Y 0-N)Yeas (10): Watts, Delaney, Hernandez, Cousins, Callsen, Mehta, Schmidt, Williams, Davis, Whittle Criminal Subcommittee recommends laying on the table (10-Y 0-N); Subcommittee recommends striking from the docket (10-Y 0-N) |
+Subcommittee recommends laying on the table (10-Y 0-N)Yeas (10): Watts, Delaney, Hernandez, Cousins, Callsen, Mehta, Schmidt, Williams, Davis, Whittle Subcommittee recommends striking from the docket (10-Y 0-N)Yeas (10): Watts, Delaney, Hernandez, Cousins, Callsen, Mehta, Schmidt, Williams, Davis, Whittle Last actions:

 ||